erimcg/Using-D3js/01_01_creating_selections.md

 Now, when we call `select` or `selectAll` on a selection, all of the elements in the selection's NodeLists become parents in the new selection and as before, there will be one NodeList in the selection's `_groups` array for each parent.

 So, for example, when we select the g elements that are descendants of the SVG by calling `b = a.selectAll("g")` the elements in `a's` NodeLists become the parents in `b`.
-Since the total number of elements the `a's` NodeLists is 1, then there is only one parent in `b's` `_parents` array (the SVG element) and one NodeList containing the two g elements that are descendents of the SVG element.
+Since the total number of elements the `a's` NodeLists is 1, then there is only one parent in `b's` `_parents` array (the SVG element) and one NodeList containing the two g elements that are descendants of the SVG element.

 <img src="img/screenshots/selection_grp_b.png" alt="" height="120" />

 The second call to `selectAll` selects all of the circle elements that are descendants of the g elements in `b`.
-Since there are two g elements in `b`  there are two parents in `c` with each parent being assigned a `NodeList` containing the `circle` elements that are descendents of their parent `g` elements.
+Since there are two g elements in `b`  there are two parents in `c` with each parent being assigned a `NodeList` containing the `circle` elements that are descendants of their parent `g` elements.

 <img src="img/screenshots/selection_grp_c.png" alt="" height="120" />